19hours/sg-statutes/Acts/Women’s Charter.md

 121E\.—(1) Where leave is granted under section 121D and it appears to the court that the applicant or any child of the marriage is in immediate financial need, the court may make an interim order for —

-(a) a man to make financial provision for his wife or former wife, as the case may be, or any child of the marriage; or
+(a) a man to make financial provision for his wife or former wife, as the case may be, or any child of the marriage;

+[Act 7 of 2016 wef 01/07/2016]

+(aa) a woman to make financial provision for her incapacitated husband or incapacitated former husband, as the case may be, or for any child of the marriage; or

+[Act 7 of 2016 wef 01/07/2016]

 (b) a parent to make financial provision for any child of the marriage.